Kinnikinnick / bearberry

 Arctostaphylos uva-ursi

 Kinnikinnick / bearberry (Arctostaphylos uva-ursi) is a Colorado-native groundcover suited to the Colorado Front Range.
-It matures to about 4–8 in tall and 24–48 in wide, needs low to medium water, and prefers part to shade.
-Our alkaline soils cause chlorosis — plant only in amended acidic beds or under conifers where needle drop acidifies the soil naturally.
+It matures to about 4–8 in tall and 24–48 in wide, needs low to medium water, and prefers full sun to partial shade to dappled sun.
+Our alkaline soils cause chlorosis, plant only in amended acidic beds or under conifers where needle drop acidifies the soil naturally.

 Photos